Configuration of rules

 The ready-made rules include:

-- Autoresponder - sends automatic replies to incoming emails during the weekends
+- Autoresponder - sends automatic replies to incoming emails

 - Compress attachments - compresses attachments exceeding 2 MBs included in the incoming emails